 Alcoa posts $119M 2Q loss on restructuring costs

-Alcoa Inc.’s said Monday that it lost $119 million, or 11 cents per share, in the April-through-June quarter.
-That compares with a loss of $2 million, or break-even on a per-share basis, a year ago.
+The U.S.-headquartered company reported a second-quarter loss of $119 million, or 11 cents per share.
+That compared with a loss of $2 million, or break-even on a per-share basis, a year earlier.

-Excluding special items such as restructuring expenses, Alcoa says it would have earned 7 cents per share, a penny more than analysts expected.
+Excluding $195 million in restructuring and legal-expense items, Alcoa said it would have earned 7 cents per share, a penny more than analysts expected.
 Revenue fell 2 percent to $5.85 billion, matching the forecast of analysts surveyed by FactSet.